Shopify/mobile-buy-sdk-ios/README.md

 ## Help [⤴](#table-of-contents)

-For help, please post questions on [our forum](https://ecommerce.shopify.com/c/shopify-apis-and-technology), in `Shopify APIs & SDKs` section.
+For help, post questions on [our forum](https://ecommerce.shopify.com/c/shopify-apis-and-technology), in `Shopify APIs & SDKs` section.

 ## License [⤴](#table-of-contents)

-The Mobile Buy SDK is provided under an [MIT Licence](LICENSE).
+The Mobile Buy SDK is provided under an [MIT License](LICENSE).